MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 Any widget can push or pop routes on its navigator ancestor with the static Navigator.push and Navigator.pop methods.

 Routes are lazily generated by the navigators onGenerateRoute callback and each route's wdget is constructed by a MaterialPageRoute  builder callback

 # Deeplink

 A deeplink is a link that sends users to a destination in your app rather than a web page

 A weblink is a link that usees Http or Https scheme

 An android app link is a subset of a web link that prvides a beter user experience

 ## Why deeplinks ?

-They offer seamless UX by directing users to specific locations within your app They can be used to drive more profit to you rapp
+They offer seamless UX by directing users to specific locations within your app They can be used to drive more profit to your app
 With Deeeplinks you can include targeted / personalized app experiences (increase app signuos , activations and post retention)
 They drive long term engagement

 # keys

 Without a unique key , the framework cant determine whe to show a transition animation between different pages

 # Global keys and preserving a widgets state

 Each time a widget tree is rebuilt, flutter preserves the state of the widget that occupy the same place in the tree, and have the same key that they did in the previous frame .

 Most widgets are created wihtout a key, so thsis simplifies to same runtime type and same tree location .
 A widget with a Global key is treated differently

 Its state and its subtree are moved if the keyed widget moves to a new location when the tree rebuilds